 A well prepared Montessori environment facilitates the process of normalization by offering engaging, hands-on materials, three hour work cycles, and minimizing the disruption of concentration.

-Normalization is a Process
+Normalization in the Montessori classroom is a process

 The process of normalization is a journey.
 It begins when the children first enter the primary classroom and are introduced to the practical life materials.
 These materials help the child to develop their motor skills, acquire a sense of order, and begin the process of extending their ability, and desire for concentrated work.